A World Without Heroes

 Judaism, like so many other faith traditions, has its heroes.
 There was Abraham who marched across the world to discover a new approach to life that starts with the idea of blessing, Sarah who laughed at God, Joseph who saved the very family that forsook him, Miriam who kept the community going through slavery and in the wilderness, Devorah, the judge and chieftain who fought back the tyranny of the Philistines.
 The Bible is not short of heroes.
 Arguably, however, the greatest hero, Moses the prophet, the judge and the teacher for whom the Torah is named, wanted a world without heroes.

 In this week’s double Torah portion, Nitzavim – Vayelech, Moses brought the fledgling nation around him for one last teaching.
 This week finds us in the final hours of Moses’ life.
 He is running out of time, but not out of words.
 He says, “You stand this day, all of you, before the LORD your God – from the tribal heads, the elders and officials…your children, your wives, even the stranger and the water-drawer and the woodchopper to enter the covenant of the LORD your God.”
-(Deut.
-29:9-11)
+(Deuteronomy 29:9-11)

 In the eyes of God and the covenant, there are no heroes.
 There are the powerful and the wealthy, the privileged and the vulnerable, but when it comes to building God’s world, it is not power or privilege that makes someone a hero.

 The rabbis, thousands of years later, know that what Moses is saying is truly radical.
 They discuss the question of the hero, finally stating that even if an exceptionally righteous person is found among you and you want to live under the umbrella of their merit, you can’t.
-Your life is too important, they say, to feel that a single righteous person is the foundation stone for the whole world. ( Prov.
-10:25) Instead they give birth to a much more powerful and transformative statement saying, Kol Yisrael arevim zeh bezeh, “All of Israel is responsible for each other.”
-(Tanchuma, Nitzavim 2:1) In place of hero worship the rabbis echo the radical teaching of Moses.
+Your life is too important, they say, to feel that a single righteous person is the foundation stone for the whole world. ( Proverbs 10:25) Instead they give birth to a much more powerful and transformative statement saying, Kol Yisrael arevim zeh bezeh, “All of Israel is responsible for each other.”
+(Midrash Tanchuma, Nitzavim 2:1) In place of hero worship the rabbis echo the radical teaching of Moses.
 In God’s eyes all of our lives are precious, pregnant with the possibility of greatness.
 God wants a world without heroes, because everyone from Abraham to Moses, to you, to me, to our children, can accomplish the most important task of all – living life to its fullest by caring for ourselves and others.

 We tend to make heroes out of individual people.
 We tend to build a world with winners and losers with a zero-sum mentality that for me to live my best life, I have to destroy yours.
 The truly radical nature of what Moses and the rabbis teach is that what the world needs is fewer heroes, and more care.
 It’s not personal success that matters, it’s what we can do together that matters.